-All serving or selling of food must be APPROVED by the Director of Recreation and Wellness.
-Locations for these events will be determined after approval process.

-" All bake sale items shall be, individually wrapped at the original point of preparation.
-Items are to remain wrapped until sold.

-" You must take all necessary precautions to insure that goods are prepared and served in a sanitary matter and transported in a covered container.
+All serving or selling of food must be APPROVED by the Student Activities Coordinator.
+Locations for these events will be determined after approval process. " All bake sale items shall be, individually wrapped at the original point of preparation.
+Items are to remain wrapped until sold. " You must take all necessary precautions to insure that goods are prepared and served in a sanitary matter and transported in a covered container.